 On this site:

-John's unique focus on audience and structure brings a new dimension to writing workshops.
-John helps nonfiction writers think about their goals and the techniques that can accomplish those goals.
-With an emphasis on practicality, John can round out a workshop's writing faculty in intriguing ways.
+In writing workshops, John likes to focus on audience and structure.
+John helps a variety of writers think about their goals and the techniques that can accomplish those goals.
+Topics that John can cover include:

 Reprints of John's articles on effective business communication from the Harvard Management Communication Letter are available from the Harvard Business School Press.
 They include: